CSCfi/csc-env-matlab/README.md

 # CSC Matlab Environment
-In this repository contains intructions for creating a containerized [MATLAB](https://mathworks.com) or MATLAB Parallel Server (MPS) installation for Linux with [Apptainer](https://apptainer.org/).
+In this repository contains intructions for creating a containerized [MATLAB](https://mathworks.com) and [MATLAB Parallel Server (MPS)](https://mathworks.com/products/matlab-parallel-server.html) installation for Linux with [Apptainer](https://apptainer.org/).
 Containerized installation is useful for Linux cluster environments.
+We need graphical user interface for installing MATLAB, for example, desktop or laptop computer.

 ## Creating local MATLAB installation
+Files and directory

-* `build/installer/r2023b.zip` is the downloaded installer renamed to the lowercase version string
+* `build/installer/r2023b.zip` is the downloaded installer renamed to the lowercase version string from `matlab_R2023b_glnxa64.zip`.
 * `build/installer/r2023b` is the unarchived installer
 * `matlab/build/r2023b` is the interactive matlab installation directory
 * `mps/build/r2023b` is the matlab parallel server installation directory
+* `license/academic.lic` is the network license for academic use in CSC

 ### Network license file